mebi01/mhealthproducts_SUS/README.md

 # mhealthproducts_SUS

-#this is for mhealth product (four types of app for self-health managment
+#this is for mhealth product (four types of app for self-health managment.